 Jamaica's labour laws seek to promote harmony between employers and employees.
-The Pay and Conditions of Employment Branch of the MLSS is charged with ensuring the maintenance of minimum standards set out in the various labour laws relating to notice pay, redundancy pay, holidays with pay, maternity leave, national minimum wage and the minimum wages in certain trades, which are announced from time to time.
+The Pay and Conditions of Employment Branch of the Ministry of Labour and Social Security (MLSS) is charged with ensuring the maintenance of minimum standards set out in the various labour laws relating to notice pay, redundancy pay, holidays with pay, maternity leave, national minimum wage and the minimum wages in certain trades, which are announced from time to time.
 Some workers are represented by trade unions that negotiate workers' benefits and ensure workers' rights are upheld.